HWilliams64/bc-regular-py/04_oop/README.md

 ## Key Concepts

-- What is an object?
+- Creating our own classes
+- Using our own class to create an object
-- What is the difference between a method and a function?
+- The difference between a method and a function
-- Getters and setters?
+- Creating getters and setters
 - Local/Instance variables

 ## Textbook Reading